23013357/Module-1/SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 5 – SEB-Minimum of Three Numbers
+# Experiment No: 5 – SEB- find the largest among three Integer Numbers .

 ## AIM
-To write a Python program to find the minimum between three integer numbers using a conditional expression (Ternary operator).
+To write a Python program to find the largest among three Integer Numbers .

 ## ALGORITHM
 1. Begin the program.